 Reading time: 7 min.

-Lewis Hamilton’s Hair Transplant: Everything You Need to Know
+Lewis Hamilton Hair Transplant: Everything You Need to Know

-Seven time world champion: the fastest man in the world.
-Racing car driver Lewis Hamilton is well-known for his historic racing career, holding the record for the most wins (103), pole positions (103) and podium finishes (188).
+Racing car driver Lewis Hamilton is a seven-time world champion well-known for his historic racing career, holding the record for the most wins (103), pole positions (103), and podium finishes (188).

-The question that’s been on everyone’s lips recently is nothing to do with his racing career – and everything to do with his hair.
+The question that’s been on everyone’s lips recently has nothing to do with his racing career and everything to do with his hair.
 Did Lewis Hamilton have a hair transplant?
-34.7% of people who’d had a hair transplant listed their career as the reason in a 2020 census, with men being 5.3x more likely to seek treatment.

 Are those hair transplant rumours true?
 In this article, we will look at: